sphinx-gallery/sphinx-gallery/doc/configuration.rst

    JupyterLite is still beta technology, so there may be instability in the experience of users who click JupyterLite links.

-In order to enable Jupyter links with Sphinx-Gallery, you must install `jupyterlite-sphinx <https://jupyterlite-sphinx.readthedocs.io>`_ and add it to your extensions in ``conf.py``::
+In order to enable JupyterLite links with Sphinx-Gallery, you must install `jupyterlite-sphinx <https://jupyterlite-sphinx.readthedocs.io>`_ and add it to your extensions in ``conf.py``::

     extensions = [
         ...,
         ...,
         ...,
         'jupyterlite_sphinx',
     ]

+- TODO indicates that jupyterlite_sphinx can be set-up as per its doc via its specific variable
+- TODO indicates that jupyterlite_sphinx contents is jupyterlite_contents by default in the build dir
+- TODO indicate that jupyterlite build will be called
+- TODO clean-up copy and paste from Binder paragraph

 If a Sphinx-Gallery configuration for JupyterLite is discovered, the following extra things will happen: